CarloNicolini/carlonicolini.github.io/sections/finance/_posts/2017-09-22-A-Full-Undegraduate-Course-In-Econometrics.md

 #### [Unbiasedness vs consistency of estimators - an example](https://www.youtube.com/watch?v=6i7mqDJICzQ&index=9&list=PLwJRxp3blEvZyQBTTOMFRP_TDaSdly3gU)

-As an example let's take a population with mean $\mu$ that we want to estimate with just a sample from the population.
+As an example let's take a population with mean $$\mu$$ that we want to estimate with just a sample from the population.
 Use some statistic tool to make some guess about the parameters.

 Let's say that